diffblue/gitlab/doc/policy/alpha-beta-support.md

 We've also learned that internal only as a state slows us down more than it speeds us up.
 Release the experiment instead of testing internally or waiting for the feature to be in a Beta state.
 The experimental features are only shown when people/organizations opt-in to experiments, we are allowed to make mistakes here and literally experiment.

+## All features are in production

+All features that are available on GitLab.com are considered "in production."
+Because all Experiment, Beta, and Generally Available features are available on GitLab.com, they are all considered to be in production.